Clark E. Bronson

 Clark E. Bronson (born 1939) is an American sculptor.

 Biography

 Bronson was born in Kamas, Utah, in 1939.
 He attended the University of Utah, where he studied under Arnold Friberg.
 In 1960, he started working for the Utah Fish and Game Department, illustrating wildlife and big game.
 In about 1970, he abandoned painting for sculpting.
-Later, in the 1990s, he moved into making films of wildlife.
+Later in the 1990s, he began making films of wildlife.